freeman-jiang/bikemap.nyc/README.md

 - Natural language date parsing to jump to any moment in history
 - Search for individual rides by date and station name
 - Full keyboard controls for playback and navigation
-- Coverage of more than 200 million trips from 2013 to present
+- Coverage of more than 291.2 million trips from 2013 to 2025 with 0.7% data loss (mainly from malformed entries)

 ## How it works